isomerpages/pa-chingay/_join-us/Volunteers.md

 </tbody>
 </table>
 <p>1.
 Ensure the crowd moves effortlessly before and after the parade.
 <br>2.
-Help performers get the parade route smoothly.
+Help performers get to the parade route smoothly.
 <br>3.
 Control the entry and exit points like a pro.</p>
 <table style="minWidth: 50px">
 <colgroup>